Previous dayApril 15, 2026Next day

 17.6 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 17 km NW of Yosemite Lakes, CA on April 15, 2026 at 21:47 UTC.
-This was a shallow crustal earthquake, focused at 17.6 km depth.
+On April 15, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 17 km NW of Yosemite Lakes, CA at 21:47 UTC.
+At a depth of 17.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 37.299°, -119.908°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 37.299°N, -119.908°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15